 Capitalization: Your children can use sorting exercises to understand which words need capitalization and which words don’t.
-Using word magnets, flashcards, or cut up texts can allow kids to move words across a table to either category.
+Using word magnets, flashcards, or cut-up texts can allow kids to move words across a table to either category.
 For a more active version, you can put two hula hoops on the floor and have them run, hop, or skip words to either category.

 Punctuation: Punctuation can be tricky, but there are exercises that will help.
-You can hide punctuation in already written texts and ask your children to guess the missing punctuation, or you can read a text and have them explain why certain punctuation is used or how it would differ if other punctuation were used instead.
+You can hide punctuation in already written texts and ask your children to guess the missing punctuation, or you can read a text and have them explain why certain punctuation is used or how it would differ if other punctuations were used instead.

 Spelling: One way to practice spelling is by focusing on homophones (words that sound alike but have different spellings).
 Have your kids draw pictures they can associate with the different homophones (e.g., “their house” and “here and there” on a map) and then post them around the house.